 Predictors and impact of driving cessation on older adults and whānau/families (NZPATHS)

-Dr Rebecca Brookland, Principal Investigator, and Co-Investigators Professor Jennie Connor, Professor Ngaire Kerse, Professor Jean Shope, Professor Sue Crengle, Associate Professor Joanne Taylor and Dr Claire Cameron have been awarded a Health Research Council of New Zealand Project Grant to explore this topic.
+Dr Rebecca McLean, Principal Investigator, and Co-Investigators Professor Jennie Connor, Professor Ngaire Kerse, Professor Jean Shope, Professor Sue Crengle, Associate Professor Joanne Taylor and Dr Claire Cameron have been awarded a Health Research Council of New Zealand Project Grant to explore this topic.

 Taurite Tū–Falls Prevention exercise programme targeting and engaging Māori